sujeevraja/PolyhedralRelaxations.jl/docs/src/interface.md

 formulation_info_lp = construct_univariate_relaxation!(milp, f, x_lp, y_lp, partition, false)
 ```

 The `formulation_info_milp` and `formulation_info_lp` contains variable and constraint references for all the additional variables and constraints that are used to formulate the polyhedral relaxation.
 It definition can be found in [`FormulationInfo`](@ref).
+A similar syntax holds for bilinear relaxations as well.
+Users are referred to [`construct_bilinear_relaxation!`](@ref) for the documentation of the function for constructing a relaxation for bilinear terms.

 The reader is referred to [manuscript](https://arxiv.org/abs/2005.13445) for details on the formulation.

 For an exhaustive list of functions, the reader is referred to [PolyhedralRelaxations.jl Function Reference](@ref).